 Your home insurance should cover you for damage caused by storms.

-Always check your policy documents to see what you are and aren’t covered for to be safe.
+Always check your policy book to see what you are and aren’t covered for to be safe.

 If you need to make a claim, head to MyAccount or our make a claim page.